aerispaha/aerispaha.github.io/_posts/2017-07-22-trends-in-news-headlines-from-rss-feeds.md

 }
 ```

 Within the document, we see a list of stories (i.e. news headlines) alongside the source (USA Today) and the datetime when the headlines were observed.
-These snapshots are created every 15 minutes with data from the RSS feeds of 19 media organizations.
+As noted above, these snapshots are created every 15 minutes with data from the RSS feeds of 19 media organizations ([see the list of feeds here]({% post_url 2017-07-09-scraping-headlines-with-cronjobs-python-and-mongodb %})).
 At the time of writing, there are 29,925 of these snapshots in the database with headlines starting on June 12, 2017 (note: I lost all data between June 13 and July 5).

-Recording periodic snapshots allows us to observe how the media's interest in a particular topic changes over time.
-For example, a topic that's discussed simultaneously in multiple articles by many media organizations must be especially important at a given point in time.
-Similarly, an issue that is featured throughout the RSS feeds for many days are likely more significant than stories that come and go within a few hours.

--- Rainfall intensity duration note here --

-And, with data gathered four times per hour, we can construct time series that gives insight into how our media discourse changes over time and in response to important events.

 ## Querying Headlines with PyMongo and Pandas
-In order to interact with the data, we construct a function, `query_rss_stories()` that wraps up the process of connecting to MongoDB, querying using the aggregation framework and regex, and organizing the results in a Pandas Dataframe:
+In order to interact with the data, we construct a function, `query_rss_stories()` that wraps up the process of connecting to MongoDB, querying using the [aggregation framework](https://docs.mongodb.com/manual/aggregation/) and regex, and organizing the results in a Pandas dataframe:

 ```python
 def query_rss_stories(regex):